YuhangGe/jslex/README.md

 Yes, I'm js_lex, no one else can be JS_LEX.
 ```

-4. Final, you can see the output is:
+4.Final, you can see the output is:

 ```
 Finding word 'js_lex' with ignore case option.